Maleckidd/CypressExample-OWASPJuiceShop/README.md

 An example project using the [Cypress][cypress] automation tool.
 I've included:

 - homePage.spec is simple script - main intend is to provide examples of common actions.
-- challengesUnlock.spec is script to unlock all of [OWASP JuiceShop][OWASPJS] challangess - in progress
+- challengesUnlock.spec is script to unlock [OWASP JuiceShop][OWASPJS] challangess

 ### Setup
 Requires [Cypress][cypress] and [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) to run.